 The alphabet code

-There are 44 sounds and 26 letters.
+There are 44ish sounds (depends on accent) but 26 letters.
 There are not enough letters to have one-to-one correspondence.
 The basic code A-Z works together to represent all the sounds we see on paper.
 Children must develop the ability to understand that sometimes two or more letters represent a sound.
 We should keep our language flexible when we talk with children about letters and sounds.
 In the beginning, we teach initial sounds.

 The 'TH' in the word thumb is a digraph that we can teach explicitly.
 Most children will learn to read the grapheme 'TH' before they get the spelling 100% correct.
 Literacy learning is a journey that takes time to develop.
 In the first year of school it should be the goal that we help all children become efficient decoders.
 Explicit instruction is also the best way to work out who requires intervention in year one.